Published On: Mar 22 2013 04:41:46 PM EDTUpdated On: Apr 03 2015 03:00:00 AM EDT

 Chocolate Easter bunnies are hollow for safety reasons.
 The hollow center of the traditional chocolate bunny helps make it easier to eat.
 It’s also more economically viable for the candy confectioner.

-Faberge Easter eggs, like the Croatian egg displayed here, is a tradition originated in Russia where each intricately detailed egg was filled with its own surprise and given as a gift.
+Faberge Easter eggs, like the one displayed here, is a tradition originated in Russia where each intricately detailed egg was filled with its own surprise and given as a gift.

 Some of the earliest Easter treats where the hot cross buns, made by the monks.
 They are an Easter treat primarily eaten in Great Britain.